-To use the PPF calculator correctly, you need to provide the following data:
+To use the PPF calculator correctly, you will need to provide the following data:

-- Tenure of the PPF account – Minimum 15 years to max 50 years with an option of extension in blocks of 5 years.
+Tenure of the PPF account – Minimum 15 years to maximum 50 years with an option of extension in blocks of 5 years.

-- Deposit/Payment Frequency – This can be chosen as monthly, quarterly, half-yearly and annually.
-In case of quarterly deposits made every quarter, half-yearly deposits mean twice each year and so on.
+Deposit/Payment Frequency – This can be chosen as monthly, quarterly, half-yearly, and annually.
+In case of quarterly deposits, payments need to be made every quarter, half-yearly mean twice each year and so on.

-- Deposit Amount – This is the amount that is to be deposited in the account as per the deposit frequency.
+Deposit Amount – This amount is to be deposited in the PPF account as per the deposit frequency.
 Thus if the deposit amount is Rs.
-1000 and Deposit Frequency is monthly, total PPF deposit for the year will be Rs.
+1,000 and the Deposit Frequency is monthly, the total PPF deposit for the year will be Rs.
 12,000 and automatically calculated by the PPF calculator.

-- Interest Rate – This is the PPF rate of return that you are expecting on your investment.
-In case you are wondering how to calculate PPF interest rate, don’t worry, just check the latest PPF interest rates online!
+Interest Rate – This is the PPF rate of return/PPF rate of interest that you are expecting on your investment.

 There are some key rules that you need to bear in mind too.
-Some key calculation of PPF rules are as follows:
+They are as follows:

 - The maximum amount you can invest in a year is Rs.
 1.5 lakh annually

-- The minimum you can invest in PPF account is Rs.
+- The minimum you can invest in a PPF account is Rs.
 500 annually

 - Compounding of interest occurs once every year at the end of the financial year